Hatchimals hatch into duds for some on Christmas

 Unhappy customers are airing their frustrations with the toy on Twitter.

-Although parent company Spin Master is urging customers to contact them via direct message on Twitter, tweets show it's been difficult to get a response from the brand.

-"I have been calling [the company] for 2 days.
-It keeps telling me to call back later. #Hatchimals is a dud & store won't take it back," tweeted Jessica Brown.
+@SpinMaster i have been calling for 2 days, it keeps telling me to call back later, #Hatchimals is a dud & store won't take it back.